-As for cooperation and network building in reindeer husbandry, the Arctic Council EALLU Project has had very good progress, as a cornerstone project of the Centre and WRH in the Arctic Council.
-There has been good progress regarding regional information centers concerning consolidation of the centre in Yamal and processes in new regions.
-The support to WRH has been focused on planning, implementing and reporting the WRH Council and Board Meetings, Arctic Council related work, and planning 7WRHC.
+As for cooperation and network building in reindeer husbandry, the Arctic Council EALLU Project has had very good progress - given pandemic limitations, as a corner-stone project of the Centre and WRH in the Arctic Council.
+There has been progress regarding regional information centers concerning consolidation of the centre in Yamal and processes in new regions.
+The support to WRH has been focused on planning, implementing and reporting the WRH Council and Board Meetings, Arctic Council related work, and planning the 7WRHC under otherwise demanding pandemic conditions.

-3.5.5.
+3.5.4.
 Contact, Cooperation and Network Building in Research and Professional Environments of the North: